ernestaskardzys/revolut-test/README.md

 ## Running with Docker

-To build the project, run:
+To run the project with Docker, run:

 ```bash
 $ docker build -t revolut-rest .